metabrainz/musicbrainz-docker/README.md

 sudo docker-compose up -d
 ```

-The four differences are:
+The main differences are:

-1. sample data dump is downloaded instead of full data dumps,
+1. Sample data dump is downloaded instead of full data dumps,
 2. MusicBrainz Server runs in standalone mode instead of mirror mode,
-3. development mode is enabled (but Catalyst debug),
+3. Development mode is enabled (but Catalyst debug),
 4. JavaScript and resources are automaticaly recompiled on file changes,
 5. MusicBrainz Server is automatically restarted on Perl file changes,
 6. MusicBrainz Server code is in `musicbrainz-server/` directory.